Biological Semiconductors: Frontiers

 Supporting Quantum Coherence

-And beyond ultrafast charge separation in photosynthesis, there are similar dynamics in bond isomerization in sensory photoreceptors and repairing DNA damage.
-It should be noted that in the DNA repair enzyme photolyase, it has been found that maximum efficiency was not enhanced by the ultrafast photoinduced process but by the synergistic optimisation of all steps in the complex repair reaction.
+Beyond ultrafast charge separation in photosynthesis, there are similar dynamics in bond isomerization in sensory photoreceptors and repairing DNA damage.
 C Tan 2015.

 Very fast photo-induced electron transfer is feasible along the conserved tryptophan pathway found in flavoproteins of the photolyase/cryptochrome family.
 Both cryptochromes and photolayses are flavoproteins that undergo ultrafast charge seperation upon electron excitation of their flavin cofactors.
 T Firmino 2016.
 Dr T Biskup 2011.
 Ya-Ting Kao 2008, D Zhong 2006.